cdaringe/rad/assets/site/0005-manual.md

 }
 ```

-the above file has exactly two tasks--`meet` and `greet`! simple!
+The above file has exactly two tasks--`meet` and `greet`!
+Simple!

 `rad` will look in the working directory for your radfile by default.
 if you so choose, you are welcome place it elsewhere, and tell rad where to find it using the
-`-r/--radfile` flag. next up, let's define those tasks.
+`-r/--radfile` flag.
+Next up, let's define those tasks.

-### tasks
+### Tasks

-tasks can take a couple of different forms. generally, you can simply refer to
+Tasks can take a couple of different forms.
+Generally, you can simply refer to
-the `Task` type in your radfile and get cracking. let's write a few _tasks_ of each type.
+the `Task` type in your radfile and get cracking.
+Let's write a few _tasks_ of each type.

-#### command tasks
+#### Command tasks

-command tasks are the simplest tasks. they are shell commands for rad to execute:
+Command tasks are the simplest tasks. they are shell commands for rad to execute:

 ```ts
 // rad.ts